JinghuiZhou/awesome_face_antispoofing/README.md

 # awesome_face_antispoofing
 -  The deep learning framework is Pytorch
+-  We use face_alignment to extract landmarks for image.
+Using [GitHub Pages](https://github.com/1adrianb/face-alignment).
+Thanks to them.
--  Experiments results on NUAA
+-  Experiments results on NUAA[1]

 |    Network    | Acc  | AUC  | EER  |
 |---------------|---|---|---|